-- The skater will perform one sequence (or the first section of a sequence) of the pattern dance starting on the judges' side of the rink.
+- 1) The skater will perform one sequence (or the first section of a sequence) of the pattern dance starting on the judges' side of the rink.
 The steps will be according to Solo Series Steps as outlined in the Pattern Dance Handbook. (not the USFS Rulebook) - 2) The skater will then perform a pattern dance like step sequence that shall last within the range of the designated number of measures as outlined in the pattern diagrams handbook.
 The first step of the variation dance will immediately follow the completion of the required sequence (or section). - 3) The pattern must travel in the same direction as the dance and not cross the long axis other than at the end of the rink.
 It should look very much like a pattern dance.
 Looping the pattern so it crosses itself is not permitted. - 4) The dance will end at the same place where step one of the pattern dance would be so the officials know that it's over.
 The ending after the variation portion is completed should be short (around 4 measures) and follow the pattern dance rules regarding illegal elements. - 5) The music will be Skaters Choice and must obey the beats per minute rules for the dance as listed in the diagrams. - 6) Not permitted in the variation dance: Retrogressions, Spins, Stops, Jumps of 1⁄2 revolution or more and any Movement that would meet the criteria to be called an Edge Element. - 7) Key Points will be required to be considered for level above base.
-Key Points can be found in this handbook starting on page 43 or the Pattern Dance Diagram Handbook. - 8) The skater must skate their creative variation for at least 50% of the distance from the last step of the chosen pattern dance to step 1 of that dance (the ending spot for the variation) in order to receive a Basic Level for the Variation portion of the dance.
+Key Points can be found in this handbook starting on page 40 or the Pattern Dance Diagram Handbook.